The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 As with any sale, buyers can expect the goods to be of satisfactory quality, to be as described, to be fit for purpose, and to comply with other trading standards laws such as those relating to product safety and pricing.

-A consumer is a person who is buying goods for his own personal use outside of his trade, business or profession.
-Items listed on internet auction sites are normally available to consumers.
+A consumer is a person who is buying goods for their own personal use outside of their trade, business or profession.
+Items listed on internet marketplaces are normally available to consumers.